Shokz OpenSwim MP3 Player Review – The Best Conduction Headphones for Swimming?

 While I really like these headphones, there is always room for improvement.

-There is one thing I hope that future editions of this kick-ass set of headphones includes, and that is…
+There is one thing I hope that future editions of this kick-ass set of headphones include, and that is…

 ❌ No streaming or Bluetooth

-The Shokz Open Swim is currently not able to use Spotify or other streaming services for downloading music to the device.
+The Shokz Open Swim is currently unable to use Spotify or other streaming services to download music to the device.
 Which means it is purely an MP3 (or WMA files) player.

-Adding music to the device requires the old-school drag-and-drop method of plugging the Shokz Open Swim into your computer and adding individual MP3/WMA songs manually.
+Adding music to the device requires the old-school drag-and-drop method of plugging the Shokz Open Swim into your computer and adding individual MP3/WMA songs.

 Shokz OpenSwim vs. FINIS Duo